-That the Inquiry acknowledge the important role that commercial and civilian operated ships and ports played in the nation's emergency response effort during the 2019-2020 bushfires, including in NSW.
+Acknowledge the important role that commercial and civilian operated ships and ports played in the nation's emergency response effort during the 2019-2020 bushfires.

-That the Inquiry acknowledge that ships, ports and associated maritime infrastructure, equipment and personnel have not to date been given the level of attention necessary in the development of emergency response capability in Australia, including in NSW, and that this needs to be addressed as a high priority.
+Acknowledge that ships, ports and associated maritime infrastructure, equipment and personnel have not to date been given the level of attention necessary in the development of emergency response capability in Australia, and that this needs to be addressed as a high priority.

-That the Inquiry note the public policy consideration being given to establishment of a national strategic fleet in Australia and that national emergency response capability is an important feature of a national strategic fleet.
+Note the public policy consideration being given to establishment of a national strategic fleet in Australia and that national emergency response capability is an important feature of a national strategic fleet.

-That the Inquiry recommend that the NSW Government propose to the Commonwealth and the States/Territories, through a relevant COAG process, that a stocktake of ships, ports and associated maritime infrastructure, equipment and personnel be undertaken with a view to identifying those maritime assets that are suitable to be called upon in times of an emergency like fires, floods and other weather events and that as a result of that stocktake the Commonwealth and States jointly enter into a partnership Memorandum of Agreement (MOA) or similar instrument, supported by regulations if necessary, with the owners/operators of those maritime assets setting out the conditions under which they can be called upon in times of emergency, and that the MOA address, among other matters:
+Recommend that the Commonwealth and the States/Territories, through a relevant COAG process, undertake a stocktake of ships, ports and associated maritime infrastructure, equipment and personnel with a view to identifying those maritime assets that are suitable to be called upon in times of an emergency like fires, floods and other weather events and that as a result of that stocktake the Commonwealth and States jointly enter into a partnership Memorandum of Agreement (MOA) or similar instrument, supported by State/Territory regulations if necessary, with the owners/operators of those maritime assets setting out the conditions under which they can be called upon in times of emergency, and that the MOA address, among other matters:

-- Compensation to marine asset owners/operators regarding the temporary withdrawal of those assets from usual commercial operations; and - Workforce issues, such as terms and conditions of employment while operating ships in emergency call-up, crew qualifications, crew training including emergency preparedness training, hours of work and rest, work health and safety, and workers' compensation.
+- Compensation to marine asset owners/operators regarding the temporary withdrawal of those assets from usual commercial operations where there is loss to the owner/operator; and - Workforce issues, such as terms and conditions of employment while operating ships in emergency call up, crew qualifications, crew training including emergency preparedness training, hours of work and rest, work health and safety, and workers' compensation.

-That the Inquiry recommend that the NSW Government propose that the Commonwealth Government:
+Recommend that the Commonwealth Government:

-- Purchase the Aurora Australis when it completes its final mission under charter to the Australian Antarctic Division (AAD) in 2020 and that it become a dedicated emergency response ship available for deployment throughout Australia in times of emergency; and - Purchase the two ocean going RO-RO cargo ships owned by Toll Marine which are currently laidup awaiting a buyer, and that these ships also become a dedicated emergency response ships available for deployment throughout Australia in times of emergency; and - That Government owned ships purchased as dedicated emergency response ships be tendered out for commercial operations and as seafarer training ships when not on emergency response duty.
+- Purchase the Aurora Australis when it completes its final mission under charter to the Australian Antarctic Division (AAD) in 2020 and that it become a dedicated emergency response ship available for deployment throughout Australia in times of national emergency; and - Purchase the two ocean going RO-RO cargo ships owned by Toll Marine which are currently laid up awaiting a buyer, and that these ships also become dedicated emergency response ships available for deployment throughout Australia in times of emergency; and - That Government owned ships purchased as dedicated emergency response ships be tendered out for commercial operations and as seafarer training ships when not on emergency response duty.